 Look for Clues

 After you've gathered as much information as possible, start looking into how events or actions link together.
-For example, if your sister started ignoring you after you got drunk and puked on her wedding dress at her wedding, that could be the root cause.
+For example, if your sister started ignoring you after you got drunk and puked on her wedding dress, that could be the root cause.
 Your linkages may not be as obvious as this, but if you look hard enough, you should find some useful information.

 Extend the Olive Branch